Energy saving hacks to keep your home warm

 Have a DIY weekend

-Staying in again this weekend?
+We’re all staying at home again this weekend!
 Check out some easy and effective DIY projects the whole family can get involved in.

 – Apply weather stripping

 – Caulk windows

 – Set up automatic timers for switching off lights

 – Install brush door seal

 If you have kids, get them excited about the project and teach them a little about energy as you go.
 Make a game – have them close the curtains one night to keep the heat in and have the curtains open the next night.
 See if they can tell you which night was warmer.
 Interesting fact: windows can let out 40% of your heat!

 2) Space heater or central heating?